dvashchenko/Flask-Controller/README.md

 ## Description
-Developing an online python interpreter using Flask, CodeMirror, JavaScript and the Jinja Template engine.
+An online python interpreter designed for kids and beginner programers to be able to visualize code real-time and understand basic concepts of Object-Oriented Programming.
+Built with Flask, Bootstrap, CodeMirror, and JavaScript.

 ## TO-DO
-User input handling
+~~User input handling

-~~Convert functionality to be compatible w/ CodeMirror~~
+~~Convert functionality to be compatible w/ CodeMirror

-~~Output code result to second CodeMirror instance rather than JS alert~~
+~~Output code result to second CodeMirror instance rather than JS alert

-~~Add reset button~~ for "Run Again" Function
+~~Add reset button~~

-Reset button needs to run stop () "light" in order to fully reset traffic signal
+"Run Again" Function

 ~~Python 2.7/3.x support (currently supports 2.7?) need to implement switch to 3~~